mayconfmelo/transl/manual.typ

 returns an opaque `context()` value that cannot be manipulated; but this mode returns the contextualized string value instead, used inside a `#context` block.

-This is useful for package mantainers that need to manipulate or use the translated value in elements that only allows string arguments, like `#raw()`.
+This is useful for package maintainers that need to manipulate or use the translated value in elements that only allows string arguments, like `#raw()`.